 I've been told I have this condition because I'm overweight - is this true?

-Most doctors recommend losing weight for patients who are obese.
+Doctors will always recommend losing weight for patients who are overweight.
 There are many ways of losing weight and it is advisable to try and report any difference in symptoms (if any) to your Doctors.
 Remember, losing weight has far reaching health benefits sometimes beyond ‘curing’ IIH.

 I've had a CT / MRI scan and been told that it is 'normal'.
 How can that be?

 CT and MRI scans are usually performed to rule out other reasons for your symptoms such as a brain tumour, blood clot, lesions or other abnormality with your brain.
 The MRI is reported as ‘normal’ if none of these have been found.
 If you have papilloedema and your MRI is ‘normal’ your Doctor should book you in for a lumbar puncture as quickly as possible in order to diagnose IIH correctly.